 - The 2020 Doing Business report issued by the World Bank ranks Argentina 126th out of 190 economies in the world;

 - About USD 4 billion was the total value of greenfield investments in Argentina in 2019.

-For more details about how to obtain the Argentinian passport, you are invited to contact our law firm in Argentina.
+For more details about how to obtain the Argentinian passport, and about how to immigrate to Argentina you are invited to contact our law firm.